 - Current user identifier logs out

-Scenario 1: a new user logs in:
+Scenario 1: a new user is linked:

-When a new user logs in, the authentication and authorization procedure will be performed for the new user identifier.
+When a new user logs in and it is linked to the UE, the authentication and authorization procedure will be performed for the new user identifier.
 If the new user identifier is successfully authenticated and authorized, the 5GC will link the new user identifier and the UE.
-In addition, if there is a user identifier linked with the UE before, the 5GC will also unlink the previous user identifier and the UE with the procedure to remove the context of the previous user identifier and release all PDU session(s) associated with the previous user identifier.
+In addition, if there is a user identifier linked with the UE before, the 5GC will also unlink the previous user identifier and the UE with the procedure to remove the context of the previous user identifier.
+If the PDU session(s) associated to previous users are not applicable to the new user the existing PDU session(s) associated with the previous user identifier are released and new PDU sessions are established.

 Scenario 2: Current user identifier logs out

 When a user determines to log out the user identifier on the UE, it can send the unlink request to the UE, which will trigger the UE to initiate a procedure of unlinking the user identifier with the UE.
 During this procedure, the 5GC will remove the context of the current user identifier and release all PDU session(s) associated with the user identifier.
+Differently form the scenario 1) it is not possible to predict whether and which user may log in later on, therefore all PDU session are released.

 6.X.3 Procedures